kristinaleilani/kristinaleilani.github.io/_pages/teachingoutreach.md

 **Genetics Lab** <br />

-TA for 5 semesters of upper-division undergraduate course at the University of Texas at Austin.
+Teaching Assistant for 5 semesters of upper-division undergraduate course at the University of Texas at Austin.

 I teach laboratory procedures such as: